 The material that the homeowner selects can usually be chosen based on their budget and their gutter protection needs.
 But sometimes, certain materials may be chosen specifically to match the existing gutter system.
 For example, copper gutter guards are best suited for copper gutter systems because every other type of gutter guard stands out visually, and can look aesthetically unappealing.
 However, in general, homeowners can select the material based on their durability preferences and how well the material stacks up against the natural elements in their geographic location.

 The attachment method is also an important consideration because some gutter guards can be invasive to the roof of the home, uplifting shingles and potentially damaging the roof’s liquid seal.
-Using this style of guard could also void any roof warranty or violate restrictions set by the homeowners’ association of the community, if there is one.
-Besides the surface tension guards and other screens that could require installation beneath a home’s shingles, the attachment method shouldn’t be the primary concern.
+Using this style of guard could also void any roof warranty or violate restrictions set by the HOA, if there is one.

 If cost is the most important factor to a homeowner, above durability, choosing a low-cost style and inexpensive material is the best way to save.
-The cheapest types of gutter guards are screens-, brush-, and foam-style guards.
+The cheapest types of leaf guards are screen-, brush-, and foam-style guards.
 The most inexpensive material used for gutter guards is plastic or vinyl.

 The reputation of the company that makes the gutter guards can be worth considering, especially if the guard comes with a warranty.
 If the warranty ever comes into play, a reputable company will be easier to work with, and the homeowner can rest assured that the company will follow through on their promise to replace defective gutter guards.
 Companies with good reputations tend to offer better, more reliable products as well, which is how they build a good reputation in the first place.

 The Better Business Bureau is a good place to get information about a company’s reputation.
-Similarly, guides like this one, which include company reviews and discuss their products in depth can give homeowners a good idea of which companies have the best reputations.
-All of the companies in this guide have strong reputations, receiving strong scores from the BBB and/or great customer reviews.
+Similarly, guides like this one, which include gutter guard reviews and discuss the companies in depth, can give homeowners a good idea of which brands have the best reputation.
+All of the companies in this guide are highly reputable, receiving strong scores from the BBB and/or great customer reviews.

 Many high-quality guards require professional installation either because the manufacturer requires it for the warranty or because installation is actually quite difficult.
 Homeowners must consider this when making their purchase decision.
 If do-it-yourself installation is important, buyers will have a more limited selection to choose from.
 Most of the gutter guards available online and in hardware stores can be installed by the homeowner.